 Who said we don’t have any magnificent castles in the U.S.?
 If you’re eager to visit one, drive up to San Simeon to the Hearst Castle and you will not be disappointed!
-Although, built only in the 20th century, this 90,000 sf property combines historic architectural styles and features many artifact and art pieces from different eras and countries to rival some authentic castles in the old world.
+Although, built only in the 20th century, this 90,000-square-foot property combines historic architectural styles and features many artifact and art pieces from different eras and countries to rival some authentic castles in the old world.

 The Hearst Castle is so exquisitely unique on many levels.
 Where to start?
 Architect Julia Morgan, commissioned by the newspaper magnate William R. Hearst, designed this estate between 1919 and 1947 (I find it very fascinating that this impressive property was conceived and completed by a woman in a time when women were just beginning to gain the right to vote!)

-The castle consists of a central main house “Casa Grande” of Mediterranean Revival style, with imposing towers inspired by a baroque Spanish cathedral.
-Its southern facade has some Venetian elements especially in the windows (they remind me of the ones of the Doge’s Palace.)
+The castle consists of a Mediterranean Revival-style main house, Casa Grande, which boasts baroque towers inspired by a Spanish cathedral and Venetian-style windows on the southern facade.
 There are three separate cottages also in a Mediterranean style.
-Overall, the castle features 56 bedrooms, 61 bathrooms, 19 sitting rooms, 127 acres of gardens, indoor and outdoor swimming pools, tennis courts, a movie theater, an airfield, and the world’s largest private zoo (although, only zebras still roam the grounds nowadays.)
+Overall, the castle features 56 bedrooms, 61 bathrooms, 19 sitting rooms, 127 acres of gardens, indoor and outdoor swimming pools, tennis courts, a movie theater, an airfield, and the world’s largest private zoo (although, only zebras still roam the grounds nowadays).

-If only walls could talk …
+If these walls could talk …